Skip to main content

 • graphics

-The graphics of the game receive mixed reviews, with many praising the beautiful retro-futuristic aesthetic and atmospheric environments reminiscent of classic sci-fi films like "2001: A Space Odyssey" and "Alien."
-However, players also report significant performance issues, including high resource demands and optimization problems that can lead to lag, even on powerful systems.
-Overall, while the visuals are generally considered good for an indie title, they are marred by technical shortcomings that detract from the experience.
+The graphics of the game receive mixed reviews, with many praising the beautiful retro-futuristic aesthetic and atmospheric visuals reminiscent of classic sci-fi films like "2001: A Space Odyssey" and "Alien."
+However, several users note significant performance issues, including poor optimization and high resource demands, which can detract from the overall experience.
+While the visuals are generally considered good for an indie title, some players feel they are dated and not as impressive compared to modern standards.

 • “The visuals of this game itself are incredible, not including the fact that the story can change based on how you interact with the world.”